ivankravets/python-portable-darwin_arm/README.md

-Portable Python for Apple ARM
+Portable Python for Apple ARM and x64